pdidev/pdi/plugins/flowvr/README.md

 PDI_expose("text", text, PDI_IN);
 ```

-\subsection write_copy Write data to FlowVR message by copy to the shared memory
+\subsection flowvr_write_copy Write data to FlowVR message by copy to the shared memory

 ```yaml
 data: